Forvie

 About Forvie

-Forvie National Nature Reserve encompasses one of the largest and least disturbed dune systems in Britain, stretching along approximately 8 kilometers of coastline north of Aberdeen where the River Ythan meets the North Sea.
-The reserve covers around 1,000 hectares of dynamic sand dunes, heath-covered links, estuarine mudflats, and coastal cliffs, representing a remarkably complete sequence of North Sea coastal habitats.
+Forvie National Nature Reserve encompasses the fifth largest and least disturbed dune system in Britain, stretching along the Aberdeenshire coastline north of Aberdeen where the River Ythan meets the North Sea.
+[1] The reserve covers around 1,000 hectares of dynamic sand dunes, heath-covered links, estuarine mudflats, and coastal cliffs, representing a remarkably complete sequence of North Sea coastal habitats.
 The Ythan estuary within the reserve supports one of the largest breeding colonies of eider ducks in Britain and provides crucial feeding habitat for thousands of migrating and wintering waders.

 Wildlife Ecosystems

-The Ythan estuary hosts one of the largest tern colonies on the Scottish mainland, with up to 3,500 pairs of Sandwich terns alongside common and Arctic terns breeding on the shingle islands.
-Eider ducks breed in extraordinary numbers across the dune grassland, with over 2,000 females nesting within the reserve.
-Grey seals haul out on the sandbanks at the river mouth, while otters fish in the estuary channels.
+The Ythan estuary hosts one of the most important breeding tern colonies in the UK, with up to 3,000 pairs of Sandwich, common, Arctic, and little terns breeding on the shingle islands; the site holds around 50% of the Scottish population of Sandwich tern.
+[1] Eider ducks breed in extraordinary numbers across the dune grassland, with Forvie supporting one of Britain's largest breeding eider colonies, though numbers have declined from a peak of over 5,000 in 2005.
+[2] Grey seals haul out on the sandbanks at the river mouth, while otters fish in the estuary channels.
 Winter brings large numbers of pink-footed geese, wigeon, and redshank to the estuary, while snow buntings and shore larks occasionally appear on the beach during passage.

 Flora Ecosystems